Centennial Enhancement Chair in One Health & Wellness | University of Saskatchewan

 Dr. Dell's research program is grounded in an empowering, community-based and patient-oriented participatory approach, with both humans and animals.
 She currently works alongside a St. John Ambulance registered therapy dog named Anna-Belle (9 year old bull-dog), and various community and academic partners, in studies examining how the human-animal bond can help enrich wellness among individuals and communities.
 This ranges from addictions treatment facilities through to university and criminal justice institutions.
 The often unacknowledged welfare of animals is of particular interest to Dr. Dell.
 She also works with a semi-retired Therapy Dog Kisbey (12 year old Boxer), who still loves to do community presentations.
 Dr. Dell is also training a service dog by the name of E-Jay (2 year old Boxer) with AUDEAMUS for a Health Canada funded research project involving veterans diagnosed with post-traumatic stress disorder and a substance use disorder.
 She originally trained and worked with Service and Therapy Dog Subie in this project, prior to his passing in 2019.
 Subie had a significant role in Dr. Dell's work, travelling throughout Saskatchewan and elsewhere in Canada to serve communities in times of need, including the Humbolt, SK bus crash in 2018.
 You can follow these therapy dogs and service dog in training on Facebook.
 Dr. Dell has also worked with horses in a research capacity.
 And she recently inherited a cat...so stay tuned for her upcoming adventures!

 Prior to her appointment as the Centennial Enhancement Chair in One Health and Wellness, Dr. Dell held the provincial Research Chair in Substance Abuse at the University of Saskatchewan.
 Funded by the Government of Saskatchewan from 2007-2016, her work concentrated on research, community outreach and training.
 During this appointment, Dr. Dell secured nearly 4 million in external funding for her community engaged research program as a Principal Investigator and more than double that amount in her roles as a co-applicant and collaborator.
 In this work she addressed innovative areas in problematic substance use, ranging from horse assisted therapy for youth in addictions treatment to knowledge translation efforts addressing the role of identity and stigma in the healing journeys of Indigenous women from problematic substance use.
 Her work was successfully translated into over two dozen accessible creative and artistic forms, including music videos, paintings and fact sheets.
 In this position, she also published over 40 peer-reviewed journal articles, with lead authorship on over half, and over a dozen book chapters.
 She co-edited a Special Edition of the Substance Use & Misuse journal, which included 20 articles representing 12 countries.
 She also published over 25 technical reports over her 9 tenure as the Chair.
 A promotional video and products catalogue of this work is available.
+You can also learn more about her annual activities here.
 Dr. Dell continues to contribute to and lead studies in the addictions field, including as a co-Principal Investigator of the Canadian Research Initiative in Substance Misuse, Prairie (CRISM) Node.
 Dr. Dell explains CRISM in a brief video here.

 Dr. Dell’s teaching and student supervision is concentrated in the general area of health and wellness.
 Her classroom assignments frequently translate into community action, ranging from informing an animal assisted intervention in a federal penitentiary through to a student-driven binge drinking prevention initiative—What’s Your Cap?—on the University of Saskatchewan Campus.
 In 2020, Dr. Dell offered the first Animals and/in Society course in the Department of Sociology.
-She currently works with two post-doctoral fellows in her office: Dr. Holly McKay, a Banting Postdoctoral Fellow, and Dr. Linzi Williamson, a CIHR Patient-Oriented Research Transition to Leadership Postdoctoral Fellow.
+She currently works with two post-doctoral fellows in her office: Dr. Holly McKenzie, a Banting Postdoctoral Fellow, and Dr. Linzi Williamson, a CIHR Patient-Oriented Research Transition to Leadership Postdoctoral Fellow.

 Dr. Dell contributes to a large number of academic and community-based committees, including the Western College of Veterinary Medicine & University of Regina School of Social Work joint Veterinary Social Work Initiative Committee and the University of Saskatchewan One Health Leadership Experience.
 She is also the founder and co-Chair, with Student Health Services, of the campus PAWS Your Stress, visiting therapy dog program.